 Keep in mind that banks, lenders, and housing counseling agencies may use any combination of the above approaches to get monthly mortgage payments to acceptable levels.
 For instance, it may take both extended amortization and a reduced interest rate to qualify a distressed borrower, or even principal reductions.

-One final note…watch out for loan modification scams, which seem to be growing in prevalence as the situation worsens.
-Many so-called assistance programs simply create a middleman who will charge you more fees and possibly put in you a more dire position.
+One final note…watch out for loan modification scams, which seem to be becoming all the more common as the situation worsens.
+Many so-called mortgage assistance programs simply create a middleman who will charge you more fees and possibly put in you an even worse position.